 Hurt on a Construction Site?
-Our Construction Accident Lawyers Represent Injured Victims
+Our Construction Accident Lawyers Represent Injured Workers

 EHS Today shared these statistics, “Each day, on average, two construction workers die of work-related injuries in the United States.
 In fact, one in five workplace fatalities is construction-related.”

 Workplace injuries are not uncommon and when one has been injured on the job, it can take a major toll on their life and family.

 At Jim Glaser Law, we understand how stressful and overwhelming it can be to suffer injuries after an accident, especially when you have been injured on a construction site.
 It can be challenging to seek compensation without legal guidance.
 When you or a loved one has been injured, the Massachusetts construction accident lawyers at Jim Glaser Law can help you through the legal process.